cybercog/laravel-love/README.md

 ## Introduction

-Laravel Likeable simplify management of Eloquent model's likes & dislikes.
+Laravel Love simplify management of Eloquent model's likes & dislikes.
 Make any model `likeable` & `dislikeable` in a minutes!

 ## Contents